zhouzihao501/zhouzihao501.github.io/index.md

 Hi!
 I am a CS PhD student at [University of Liverpool](https://www.liverpool.ac.uk/) and [Xi’an Jiaotong-liverpool University](https://www.xjtlu.edu.cn/en), beginning from 2022 Fall.

-My research interests lie in:
+My research interests mainly lie in:
-*  __Large Language Models Reasoning__: Evaluating and improving the reasoning ability of LLMs, particularly in math solving ability.
+*  __Large Language Models Reasoning__: Scalable&General methods to Evaluate\Improve the reasoning ability of LMs, particularly in mathematical reasoning.
-*  __Mathematical Question Answering__ : Math word problem, Geometry problem, etc.
+*  __Formal Verification–Assisted LLMs__: Leveraging formal system to enhance the reliability and interpretability of LLMs reasoning.
-*  __Dialog tutoring System__: Exploring how to build tutoring system like real teacher.
+*  __Real-World Application of LRMs__ : Utilizing the progress of Large Reasoning Models to address real-world challenges and develop interesting applications.